Eshlyn greets you

 “Or me?”
 I looked at Selene and Eshlyn, trying not to appear startled.

 “We all had a role,” Eshlyn said.
 “But there’s no explanation, just the summons.
 We’re expected at the citadel in two days.
-That’s… all it says.”
+That’s… All it says.”

 “Not even a thank you?”
 Dent muttered, leaning back.